Bill Denbrough: Adaptations

-1990 TV mini-series
+1990 TV miniseries

-Bill was portrayed by Jonathan Brandis as a child and Richard Thomas as an adult in the 1990 TV mini-series directed by Tommy Lee Wallace.
+Bill was portrayed by Jonathan Brandis as a child and Richard Thomas as an adult in the 1990 TV miniseries directed by Tommy Lee Wallace.
 This interpretation remains faithful to the novel version of the character with little to no notable differences.

 Cary Fukunaga's failed adaptation

 In Cary Joji Fukunaga's adaptation of the novel, Bill was to be called "Will" Denbrough, rather than Bill.
 When Fukunaga left the project and Andy Muschietti came aboard to produce and direct, Martell was cast.

 2017 and 2019 films

 Bill was portrayed again by Jaeden Martell as a child and James McAvoy as an adult in the 2017 adaptation and its 2019 sequel.
 In this interpretation, the sequel reveals that he pretended to be sick the day Georgie was killed, resulting in his guilt over his brother's death.
 The first movie depicts Bill deluding himself that Georgie is still alive to the point of causing the Losers Club to scatter following their first encounter with Pennywise at the Neibolt House.
 This interpretation also has Pennywise recognising Bill as a threat, attempting to barter the other Losers into sacrificing Bill to survive.
 The sequel has a tongue-in-cheek reference to Stephen King's main criticism, wherein he rarely has satisfying endings to his novels.
 This is ironic considering many fans and critics's main criticism with the movie was that the ending was disappointing.
 The sequel also features Bill coming across a young boy at the drain where Georgie was killed, and learns that the boy will become Pennywise's next victim.
 This leads Bill to a local carnival where he follows the boy through a house of mirrors, where Pennywise murders him right in front of Bill.
 The young boy had also been seen earlier in the film at the Chinese restaurant as a fan of Richie, whom Richie believes is another version of Pennywise.